-We also run closed tenders, where consultants from the Council’s Contractor and Consultants Register are asked to submit a tender for
+We also run closed tenders, where only suppliers from the Council’s Supplier Register are asked to submit a tender for

-- construction or infrastructure work with costs below $1 million.
+- general construction or infrastructure work with costs below $1 million.

-Find out how to get on the Council's Contractor and Consultants Register.
+Find out how to get on the Council's Supplier Register

-We may ask for expressions of interest before we publish tenders.
-The expressions of interest will be advertised on the Government Electronic Tendering Service (GETS).
+We may ask for registrations of interest before we publish open tenders.
+The registrations of interest will be advertised on the Government Electronic Tendering Service (GETS).

 The tender process